On flat manifold bundles and the connectivity of Haefliger's classifying spaces: Making manifold bundles flat over -manifolds up to bordism

 Let $\Diff_0(M)$ be the identity component of $\Diff(M)$.
 Sometimes it is easier to work with the identity component first.
 Using the short exact sequence $\Diff_0(M)\to \Diff(M)\to \pi_0(\Diff(M))$ and comparison of Hochschild-Serre spectral sequences, it is easy to see that Haefliger-Thurston's conjecture can be deduced from the same statement for the map $\eta\colon \BdDiff_0(M)\to \BDiff_0(M)$.

-Now suppose that we have $M$-bundle over a $3$-manifold whose bundle group structure is $\Diff_0(M)$.
-To make this bundle flat up bordism (see also \cite{freedman2020controlled}) we want to see whether the map
+Now suppose that we have an $M$-bundle over a $3$-manifold whose bundle group structure is $\Diff_0(M)$.
+To make this bundle flat up to bordism (see also \cite{freedman2020controlled}) we want to see whether the map